LUXMAN Vintage Audio website®

 model SQ1220 solid state integrated amplifier

-The SQ1220 amplifier is an early transistorized stereo amplifier for home and professional use.
+The SQ1220 amplifier is an early fully transistorized stereo integrated amplifier for home and professional use.

-It has many features Luxman made the difference with and this model has generous power capability.
+It has many features Luxman made the difference with, this model has also generous output power capability.

-L&R separate tone knobs with switchable crossover frequencys, like many Luxmans have.
+L&R separate tone knobs with switchable crossover frequencys, like many Luxmans have, a typical Luxman feature.

 Power- and pre-amp can be used separately.

-Early 2x 50 Watts RMS stereo HiFi amplifier.
+Early 2x 50 Watts RMS fully transistorized stereo integrated HiFi amplifier.

 Click here to download the service manual of the Luxman SQ1220 in PDF format